msa-em/cryo-upl-multiphase/04_characterization.md

 (characterzation)=
 # Characterization Approaches for Large 3D Volumes

-To better understand the mechanisms that drive the behavior of complex multiphase materials systems (including coin cells whose heterogeneity is increased over the course of battery cycling [@10.1021/acsenergylett.1c00509]), it is useful to analyze both representative areas and volumes.
+To better understand the mechanisms that drive the behavior of complex multiphase materials systems [including coin cells whose heterogeneity is increased over the course of battery cycling [@10.1021/acsenergylett.1c00509]], it is useful to analyze both representative areas and volumes.
 Previously, MicroCT and NanoCT have been used to non-destructively study 3D structures within partial and complete battery stacks [@10.1038/s41467-020-15811-x].
-We were able to obtain high-quality cross-sections of the coin cells, with vastly improved clarity in the ROI compared to MicroCT (@UPL_SEM , @MicroCT ). @UPL_SEM (a) shows a sample after UPL ablation was performed to remove bulk material (~ 1 x 0.9 x 0.7 mm), including the steel casing), around the cell ROI which is outlined in red.
+We were able to obtain high-quality cross-sections of the coin cells, with vastly improved clarity in the ROI compared to MicroCT (@UPL_SEM , @MicroCT ). @UPL_SEM (a) shows a sample after UPL ablation was performed to remove bulk material (~1 x 0.9 x 0.7 mm), including the steel casing, around the cell ROI which is outlined in red.
 We can clearly resolve interfaces between the casing, copper current collectors, electrolyte, solid electrolyte interphase (SEI), polymer separator, and lithium metal. @UPL_SEM (b) shows higher magnification for the ROI, revealing the cell morphology.
 For clarity, we have applied false color to the image, clearly distinguishing lithium metal deposits embedded in the electrolyte + SEI layer. @MIcroCT (a) shows MicroCT data collected on a Zeiss 560 Nano Focus, which shows the full coin cell assembly (spacers, casing, etc.); @MicroCT (d) shows a magnification of the ROI (current collectors, Li, electrolyte/SEI, separator) with extremely low-resolution.
-To emphasize the comparatively high quality of this image, we would like to highlight that all components in the ROI are distinguishable in the UPL-prepared cross-section SEM image (@UPL_SEM (b)) whereas no details are distinguishable in the equivalent ROI by MicroCT (Figure 2d).
+To emphasize the comparatively high quality of this image, we would like to highlight that all components in the ROI are distinguishable in the UPL-prepared cross-section SEM image [@UPL_SEM (b)] whereas no details are distinguishable in the equivalent ROI by MicroCT [@MicroCT (b)].
 Based on EDS , BSE image contrast, and LIPSS that differ between SEI vs. Li (discussed in @laser_param ) deposits of Li metal could be identified in the top electrolyte + SEI layer.
 However, as shown in @UPL_SEM, MicroCT of a coin cell can show the complete stack, but cannot resolve or differentiate key components in the ROI (e.g. electrolyte/SEI, separator, and Li metal) due to the low X-ray transparency of the stainless-steel casing, which increases the number of imaging artifacts.
 A recently demonstrated transparency window offers a promising avenue for future enhancements in MicroCT resolution but, at present, this technique is still poorly suited for resolving stack components in an assembled coin cell because the window can compromise the electrochemical properties [@10.3390/ma11112157].

 :::::{tab-set}